Learn more about facial nerve disorders and what causes them.

 Trauma or Injury Based Disorders

-A trauma or injury based facial nerve disorder can be caused by trauma to the head or face, or during a surgical procedure on your head or face.
+A trauma or injury based facial nerve disorder can be caused by trauma to the head or face, or during a surgical procedure on your head, skull base, or face.

 A traumatic injury to your head or face is the most common cause of severe permanent facial paralysis.
 Symptoms for trauma induced nerve paralysis are the inability to blink or close the affected eye, difficulty making facial expressions, difficulty chewing food or drinking, and difficulty speaking.
 Treatments can include medications to reduce the swelling from the trauma, facial nerve decompression surgery to relieve the pressure on the affected nerve, and eye drops to keep the affected eye lubricated.

 Skull Base Tumors – A tumor in the base of the skull can place pressure on the facial nerve and cause facial paralysis.
 The symptoms for skull base tumors are much like the symptoms for trauma based facial disorders.
-Surgery can be completed to remove the tumor and relieve the pressure on the facial nerve.
+Surgery can be completed to remove the tumor and relieve the pressure on the facial nerve, though the nerve may never recover.
+Dr. Djalilian subspecializes in the treatment of the facial nerve and works with a team of other specialists in neurology, and neurosurgery to find the best treatment for patients with facial nerve disorders.